Kefir Yeast Pancakes – extra fluffy from yeast, slightly tangy from kefir. Unique recipe for pancakes. Perfect for a lazy weekend.

 It’s much better than before.
 I’m almost back to normal, although I doubt I’ll ever go back to the pre-pregnancy me.
 I’m tired a lot (where is that 2nd trimester energy?), I have little interest in food.
 I eat all the time, but I’m not thinking about food like I used to before.
 I hear rumours that it’ll only get worse and I won’t be able to sleep well or cook or blog or do anything for the next five years.
 I hope not.

 These Kefir Yeast Pancakes were one of the first recipes I made since I got better this month.
 I started cooking occasionally back in April, but mostly just eggs, vegetable salads, and french toast (thankfully my husband stepped up and fed us over the past few months!).
-Yeast pancakes are for long lazy weekends as they need time to ferment and rise.
+Kefir Yeast Pancakes are for long lazy weekends as they need time to ferment and rise.
 They remind me of my childhood.
 My mom rarely used yeast, so yeast pancakes were always a special treat for me.
 I modified the recipe a little bit, reduced the amount of sugar and used Kefir instead of milk, just because I had kefir in my fridge.
 Yeast and kefir give these pancakes a characteristic sour, tangy flavour that pairs really well with thick maple syrup.
+They are extra spongy and fluffy.

 Kefir Yeast Pancakes